 Also in 1995, I launched a social change oriented full-service online bookstore called 100Fires Books or 100fires.com, which operates out of my home.
 It's not a storefront, though people are welcome to drop by and peruse the in-stock titles.

 In 2003, exhausted from 27 years of social change overwork and underpay, I passed the Democracy Unlimited organizational torch to a very impressive young organizer named Kaitlin Sopoci-Belknap from Santa Fe, who rapidly brought DUHC to a higher level of professionalism and community involvement.
 Kaitlin and her steering committee ultimately stopped putting energy into DUHC, as their office became the national HQ for Move To Amend, which recently moved to Sacramento, CA. DUHC seems to have ceased to exist.

 I took a number of years off to buy land and build a small passive solar home for myself (2005-2008) in nearby Manila, California, where I lived, until Spring 2011.
 During those years, I focused my time on building my bookstore business.

 On April 2nd, 2011, I moved to Portland, Oregon in order to greatly expand my work in the movement to dismantle corporate constitutional "rights" to create the possibility of real democracy in the United States.
-When the Occupy Portland encampment opened downtown, I started to lead twice-weekly introductory workshops, which are still being led every few weeks by myself and my colleagues, in various Portland locations (see my Schedule).
-In January 2012, we launched Portland's first ever Community Rights organization, Community Rights PDX, which intends to run a ballot initiative in Portland in 2015.
+When the Occupy Portland encampment opened downtown, I started to lead twice-weekly introductory workshops there.
+In January 2012, we launched Portland's first ever Community Rights organization, Community Rights PDX, which intends to run a Neighborhood Bill of Rights ballot initiative in Portland in 2017 or 2018.